Zoner Photo Studio X review (2021 Autumn update)

 Some photographers will object to subscribing to software on principle, but ZPS has the twin virtues of being both inexpensive, and nicely behaved if you decide to stop paying.
-However, the trade-off is that while it’s capable of very decent output, it’s not class-leading in terms of noise control.
-The lack of profiled lens corrections and camera colour matching also places it behind more expensive competitors.
-But as an all-in-one option for all your imaging needs, it’s difficult to match, and well worth giving a try.
+Thanks to the Autumn 2021 update, it now also gives much better output than before, thanks to both its updated noise reduction, and its improved tonality controls.
+In fact, it’s now really only the lack of profiled lens corrections and camera colour matching that places it behind more expensive competitors.

 As an all-in-one option for all your imaging needs, Zoner Photo Studio X is difficult to match, and well worth giving a try via its one-month free trial.
 It’s just a shame there’s no Mac version.